Problem: Front Rod Failure Marble Countertop

-A white Carrera marble kitchen countertop had a large crack caused by water damage, as you can see in the BEFORE image.
-The seal around the sink disintegrated and water seeped under the marble slab.
-A metal support bar under the front section of the opening for the sink, furnished at the time of fabrication to prevent the slab from cracking during delivery and installation, became rusted with constant exposure to moisture.
+A white Carrera marble kitchen countertop had a large crack caused by Rod Failure exelerated by water damage, as you can see in the BEFORE image.
+The caulking around the sink failed and water seeped under the marble slab.
+The rodding under the front section of the sink, installed at the time of fabrication to prevent the slab from cracking during delivery and installation, became rusted with constant exposure to moisture.

 Our Repair Process

-The first step in repairing this countertop was to cut away the damaged area, and remove rust and corrosion.
-We were careful to keep salvageable pieces of the marble, because the more original stone we were able to retain, the less fabricated stone we would need later.
+The first step in repairing this countertop was to cut away the damaged area, and remove the steel rod.
+We were careful to keep salvageable pieces of the marble, because the more original stone we were able to save the more natural the repair will be.

-We detached the metal support bar and used clear epoxy (notice how it appears as a dark glaze in the fifth image) to seal and water proof the wood base, preventing future rust and corrosion.
+We removed the rod and used clear epoxy (notice how it appears as a dark glaze in the fifth image) to seal and water proof the wood base, preventing future rust and corrosion.